 Okay, I had issues with this episode.
 Its not that its a bad episode.
 Like most Veggie Tales fare, its witty, goofy, well paced and full of catchy songs.
 It also happens to be focused on the moral that, more than any other, gives me issues with my Christian upbringing.
 The episode explicitly tells us, from the opening scene to the end and all through the middle, that we must always follow God’s directions, no matter how scary, unpleasant, or hard to understand.

 It also bowdlerizes the crap out of the whole genocide part of the story, which means one of two things.
-The first is that the creators thought about how if small children like me heard that God commanded the slaughter of so many, we might question whether he was the good God they were marketing to us, and not believe in him.
+The first is that the creators thought about how if small children like me heard that God commanded the slaughter of an entire, we might question whether he was actually the good God they were marketing to us.
 The second is that they themselves never thought of the people who the Israelites slaughtered as actual human beings.
 They never bothered to consider the story from their point of view.
 I do not know which explanation bothers me more.

 So anyway, the story opens with Larry playing Joshua, heir to Moses, about to lead the Israelites into Israel.
 They actually arrived in the area about forty years ago, but they’ve been sitting out in the desert as a punishment.
 Punishment for what?
-Well, after they arrived, they sent some spies into the Promised Land, where they observed that the people who lived there were kind of large and strong and well fed, compared to the exhausted Israelite people who had been wandering in the desert for years.
+Well, after they arrived, they sent some spies into the Promised Land, where they observed that the people who lived there were strong, armed and well fed, compared to the exhausted Israelite people who had been wandering in the desert for years.
 This scared them.
 So God gently reminded them of all the things he’s done for them and gave them a miraculous sign to reassure them.